 As both Sections entered the merger period in 1963 of the AIEE and IRE into the IEEE, a solid record of cooperation and accomplishment was evident.

 After fifty-four years in the Engineering Societies Building, the new IEEE Headquarters was moved to the United Engineering Center Building (UEC) on East 47th St. Donald Fink, a former IRE President (1958) became the first IEEE General Manager.
 At the New York Metropolitan Section level, membership was spun off to North Jersey, Long Island, Monmouth and Hudson Valley Sections.
 During the first IEEE year, New York Section had two co-chairmen - Amos Joel (AIEE) and Elias Schutzman (IRE).
 The new NYS was restructured into Operations and Activities with a vice-chairman over each.

 For 1964-1965, Hartley Grim became the Chairman of the largest Section of the Institute with six Divisions, 13 Group Chapters and 450 committee members.

 Unfortunately, in spite of a very high level of activities, there was a decline in meeting attendance as well as an increase in Monitor losses imperiling the financial health of the Section.
 New Section By-laws were drafted.
 Divisions became Groups and later some Groups became Societies within the IEEE.

-But since all things must pass - escalation slowed down, unemployment declined - people started buying more new cars and using them more.
-More lights went on and burned brighter - thermostats crept up - some of it due to increased efficiencies and lessened wasteful practices.
+The economy showed signs of recovery as escalation slowed down, unemployment declined, and people started buying more new cars and using them more.
+More lights went on and burned brighter, thermostats crept up, some of it due to increased efficiencies and lessened wasteful practices.